MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_beam.rst

 Particle charges
 ----------------

-The physics of \MAD is aware of particle charges.
+The physics of MAD-NG is aware of particle charges.
 To enable the compatibility with codes like MAD-X that ignores the particle charges, the global option :var:`nocharge` can be used to control the behavior of created beams as shown by the following example:

 .. code-block:: lua